End Of Season Snow Plow Maintenance

 Grease your electrical –

 Quite possibly the most frustrating problem to have is an electrical problem.
-Wiring is expensive and it’s sort of a hassle to rewire especially for lack of proper maintenance.
+Wiring is expensive and it’s a hassle to rewire, especially for lack of proper maintenance.
 Put a generous amount of dielectric grease on your electrical plugs and always use the dust cover to keep out any impurities.

 Check your wiring –